Xuan-0808/Xuan-0808.github.io/index.md

 ---

 ## About Me
 <img src="https://i.postimg.cc/g0Fvn6PK/pic2.jpg" class="floatpic" wdith="500">

-Here is **Xuan Li (李璇)**.
+Here is **Xuan Li (李璇)**.<br>
 I am a master in **Public Health** at Tsinghua University (China) and was a bachelor in **Economic Statistics** at Renmin University of China.
 I am extremely fortunate to be advised by [Kun Tang](https://vsph.tsinghua.edu.cn/en/info/1010/1047.htm).
-Here is [my Resume](https://caihanlin.com/file/Resume-HanlinCAI.pdf).

 ## Research Interests

-My current research focuses on global health, maternal and child health, sexual and reproductive health, and health big data.
+My current research focuses on global health, maternal and child health, sexual and reproductive health, and health big data. <br>
 Health is a science of multi-disciplinary and practice-based.
 I firmly hold that "health in all, and all for health".

 ## News and Updates
 - **May 2023:** I'm attending [World Health Assembly](https://www.who.int/about/governance/world-health-assembly/seventy-sixth-world-health-assembly) nominated as an advisor of Chinese delegation.
 - **May 2023:** Happy to be nominated as the deputy secretary general for the [2023 National Case Competition of Public Health in China](https://mp.weixin.qq.com/s/-c0sqpGNthtxbJWvT_wUTw).
 - **Dec 2022:** Happy to be nominated for the 2021-2022 Wangdazhong President Scholarship in Tsinghua University (top 0.5%).